Analysts forecast grim 2022 economic outlook for Africa | DW | 13.01.2022

 These could range from new COVID-19 variants to a rise in inflation and debt, as well as income inequality, according to the World Bank's latest "Global Economic Prospects" report.

-For African Trade practitioner Louis Yaw Afful, unresolved conflicts pose a particular challenge to anticipated growth for economies in Africa in 2022.
+For African merchant Louis Yaw Afful, unresolved conflicts pose a particular challenge to anticipated growth for economies in Africa in 2022.

 "We need to critically look at security because it is really intrinsic to the development and growth of trade," Afful told DW.

-Free trading officially began under the African Continental Free Trade Agreement (AfCFTA) in early 2021, which has been signed by all African countries except Eritrea.
+A free trade zone officially began under the African Continental Free Trade Agreement (also known as AfCFTA) in early 2021, which has been signed by all African countries except Eritrea.

-Trade under the AfCFTA will eventually result in a liberalized single market for goods and services facilitated by the easy movement of people and capital.
+Trade under the agreement is supposed to eventually result in a liberalized single market for goods and services, facilitated by the easy movement of people and capital.

-In the long-term AfCFTA has the potential to expand manufacturing, reduce poverty and inequality trends, and spur sustainable and inclusive growth.
+In the long-term, the agreement is touted as having the potential to expand manufacturing, reduce poverty and inequality trends, and spur sustainable and inclusive growth.

-While the amount traded in 2021 under AfCTA was limited, Afful, who is employed at the AfCFTA Secretariat in Accra, expects this to increase in during 2022.
+While the amount traded in 2021 under AfCTA was limited, Afful — who also works with the AfCFTA Policy Network in Accra — expects this to increase in during 2022.

-"For AfCFTA, the agreement is also going to see that the rules of origin will be ready which is very important," he said, referring to criteria which will determine the source, or country of origin, of a product.
+"For AfCFTA, the agreement is also going to see that the rules of origin will be ready, which is very important," he said, referring to criteria that determines the source, or country of origin, of a product.

-Because duties and restrictions will fall on good and services from countries which have ratified AfCFTA, once the rules of origin are established, Afful explained, this would "actually give originating status to products made in Africa."
+Because duties and restrictions will fall on goods and services from countries that have ratified the agreement, once the rules of origin are established, Afful explained, this would "actually give originating status to products made in Africa."

 "It would encourage and boost intra-African production, intra-African consumption and intra-African export."

-Currently, most African countries lack the technical infrastructure needed to support free trade under AfCFTA.
+Currently, most African countries lack the technical infrastructure needed to support free trade under the agreement.
 But Afful remains hopeful.

-Economist Courage Martey sees it being much harder for sub-Saharan African nations, such as Ghana, Zambia and Nigeria who need major debt finance, to access foreign investment in 2022, especially as some developed economies, such as the United States, struggle to contain inflation.
+Martey sees it being much harder for sub-Saharan African nations — such as Ghana, Zambia and Nigeria, which need major debt finance — to access foreign investment in 2022, especially as some developed economies, such as the United States, struggle to contain inflation.

 "These financing conditions are tighter now in 2022," Martey said, adding that the burden of larger debts will also increase.

-All in all, there is considerable uncertainty surrounding to 2022 economic predictions, Martey said, "on the back of challenging fiscal backdrop and expected currency pressure from the impact of higher interest rate in the advanced market."
+Overall, there is considerable uncertainty surrounding to 2022 economic predictions, Martey concluded, against a "challenging fiscal backdrop and expected currency pressure from the impact of higher interest rates in the advanced market."

-African tourism is forecast to pick up considerable in the next years after being particularly hard hit in 2020 and picking up slightly in 2021.
+African tourism is forecast to pick up considerably in the next years, after being particularly hard hit in 2020 and picking up slightly in 2021.

-That doesn't mean countries should expect flocks of tourists this year.
-Sub-Saharan Africa's low vaccination rates, combined with the the threat of new variants, are a risk that international tourists might not want to take, economist Martley believes.
+That doesn't mean countries should expect flocks of tourists this year, however.
+Sub-Saharan Africa's low vaccination rates, combined with the the threat of emerging new variants, are a risk that international tourists might not want to take, Martey believes.

-He said countries that traditionally rely on foreign visitors should instead target domestic tourists in 2022 to help rejuvenate the sector, adding that getting more people vaccinated was "also critical" it would otherwise be difficult to open up tourism.
+He suggested that countries which traditionally rely on foreign visitors should instead target domestic tourists in 2022 to help rejuvenate the sector, adding that getting more people vaccinated was "also critical," as otherwise, it will be difficult to reopen tourism.

-As for trade expert Afful, he points out that to boost tourism, African nations need to invest heavily in transport infrastructure, especially in air connections.
+As for Afful, he points out that to boost tourism, African nations need to invest heavily in transport infrastructure, especially aviation connections.

-Another sector with giant potential is the digital economy, especially given the need for increased remote solutions because of COVID-19 restrictions combined with Africa's predominantly young population.
+Another sector with potential is the digital economy, especially given the need for increased remote solutions due to COVID-19 restrictions combined with Africa's predominantly young population.

-For economist Courage Martey, African governments shouldn't shy away from supporting the digital economy as it is could help solve the vast unemployment problem facing Africa's youth.
+For Martey, African governments should support the digital economy, as this could help solve the vast unemployment problem facing Africa's youth.

 France and all the EU have justified fears of being affected by African countries' economic challenges.
 Fair cooperation will address those fears and benefit both Europe and Africa, writes DW's Harrison Mwilima.